fercomunello/dotfiles/rclone/README.md

 # RClone - Setup Google Drive files sync

+This is useful for situations that you might need to edit document files locally using your favorite text editor such as Vim but without losting all your changes, that's why we are syncing using Google Drive.

+In the Google Drive account we can share access with other accounts, like sharing the document with our co-workers.
+It's simple and fast, since we edit the text file locally and every one hour crontab wakes up and run your sync script =)

 ## Install and configure rclone

 ```bash
 sudo -v ; curl https://rclone.org/install.sh | sudo bash && \
 rclone config
 ```
 Google will prompt to authenticate and authorize this CLI service.
 Just follow this procedure:
 ```